-- Added regtests for plumed as a library (e.g. basic/rt-make-0). plumed command has an additional flag ( is-installed) to probe if running from a compilation directory or from a fully installed copy (this is needed for regtests to work properly). - Improved class Communicator.
-Many operations can now be done directly on Vectors, Tensors, std::vector and PLMD::Matrix.
+Added regtests for plumed as a library (e.g. basic/rt-make-0). plumed command has an additional flag ( is-installed) to probe if running from a compilation directory or from a fully installed copy (this is needed for regtests to work properly).